No Burden: Music and lyrics

-Reception and legacy
+Critical reception

 ‘No Burden’’ received a score of 79 out of 100 based on 11 reviews from media aggregate site Metacritic, indicating “generally favorable reviews”.

 Christopher Laird of PopMatters gave the album a score of 6 out of 10, and wrote: "Lucy Dacus’s new album, No Burden, is exactly the opposite of its namesake.
 For her, it is a life-changer and an obstruction."
 Corey Henderson of Exclaim! awarded the album a score of 9 out of 10, and named the opener "I Don't Wanna Be Funny Anymore" as the album's highlight.
 He closed his review saying: "If Lucy Dacus and peers such as Courtney Barnett and the War On Drugs are the future of rock'n'roll, then it's in good hands."
 Ryan J. Prado of Paste gave the album a score of 8.6 out of 10, saying: "Motivation to evolve, to shift and to shed old skin ought not to be relegated to the woe-is-me realms of youthful idealism.
 With No Burden, Lucy Dacus challenges the little boxes everyone seems forced into at one time or another, exposing them for the weak material they’re built from.
 In the process, she’s created a debut record with an abundance of heart that should speak to anyone with a pulse of their own."

 No Burden appeared on several "best of" lists for the year 2016.
 The album was Magnet’s choice for the best album of 2016, comparing it to the likes of Laura Marling and Erika Wennerstrom.
 Paste named it the eighth best album of the year.
 Staff writer Taylor Ysteboe said: "Virginia singer-songwriter Lucy Dacus’s No Burden is astounding for two reasons.
 First off, this is the young artist’s debut album, but it is surprisingly genuine and mature.
 Second, she reimagines the indie folk and rock scene because she does not fall victim to the one-dimensional melancholic trope and rather opts for a frank and beautiful style. [...]
 All the while, No Burden has a tinge of optimism and hope, making it a gorgeous and insightful work."
 Additionally, Under the Radar named it the 48th best album of 2016.